b0llull0s/Arch-Installation-Scripts/README.md

 # Connect to a network
 station wlan0 connect networkname
 ```
-There are more advanced ways to install Arch but this is a very simple guide, there are just a few relevant steps that you need to follow for this build:
+- There are more advanced ways to install Arch but this is a very simple guide, there are just a few relevant steps that you need to follow for this build:
   - Use `ext4` file type for your system
   - Systemd-bootloader can give you problems with encryptation, in that case just use `GRUB`
   - Choose `Hyperland` as profile
   - Make sure dont choose any session manager as Hyperland recommends to login directly from the TTY.
   - Choose NetworkManager
   - I always add the extra libraries
-And wait for the install to finish, once is done reboot your system.
+- Wait for the install to finish, once is done reboot your system.
-Now you should need to connect to internet again, this time use networkmanager:
+- Now you should need to connect to internet again, this time use networkmanager:
 ```bash
 # Check if Networkmanager is running
 sudo systemctl status NetworkManager.service